 This course attracts a consumable fee of \$120.00 in both Year 11 and Year 12.
-Plus uniform hire in both Years of \$30.00
+Plus uniform hire in both Years of \$30.00.
+Students are also able to purchase their own uniform.

 Exclusion: Students must not undertake the same or equivalent units of competency or VET modules in more than one VET course.